- Curriculum/Instruction Home

 Social-emotional learning begins at home!
 Thanks for partnering with us for the growth and success of your child!

-Patrick Farrell, Intervention and Support Coordinator: 245–2666 or FarrelP1@charlottesvilleschools.org
+Patrick Farrell, Intervention and Support Supervisor: 245–2666 or FarrelP1@charlottesvilleschools.org